renanvizza-prontmed/browser-sdk/README.md

 ### Log collection

-See the dedicated [Openobserve Browser Log Collection documentation][08] to learn how to forward logs from your browser application to Datadog.
+See the dedicated Openobserve Browser Log Collection documentation to learn how to forward logs from your browser application to Openobserve.

 ### Real User Monitoring

-See the dedicated [Openobserve Browser RUM Collection documentation][18] to learn how to send RUM data from your browser application to Datadog.
+See the dedicated Openobserve Browser RUM Collection documentation to learn how to send RUM data from your browser application to Openobserve.

 ## npm packages